felangel/bloc/docs/flutterweathertutorial.md

 ## Tutorial Goals

-> The goal of this tutorial is to demonstrate best practices for design and testing when using the Bloc Library for a complex app.
-Specifically, we will use Hydrated Cubits to make a weather app.
+> In this tutorial, we're going to build a Weather app in Flutter which demonstrates how to manage multiple blocs to implement dynamic theming, pull-to-refresh, and much more.
+Our weather app will pull real data from an API and demonstrate how to separate our application into three layers (data, business logic, and presentation).

 ![demo](./assets/gifs/flutter_weather.gif)

-### Project Requirements:
+### Project Requirements

-- User can search for US cities on the search page
+- User can search for cities on the search page
 - App displays weather information returned by [MetaWeather API](https://www.metaweather.com/api/)
-- App theme changes depending on weather of the city (Dynamic Theming)
+- App theme changes depending on weather of the city
-- Settings page which allows for unit conversions
+- Settings page which allows users to change units
-- Persist state across sessions (Hydrated Cubits)
+- Persist state across sessions ([HydratedBloc](https://github.com/felangel/bloc/tree/master/packages/hydrated_bloc))

 ## Key Concepts

 - Observe state changes with [BlocObserver](/coreconcepts?id=blocobserver).
 - [BlocProvider](/flutterbloccoreconcepts?id=blocprovider), Flutter widget which provides a bloc to its children.
 - [BlocBuilder](/flutterbloccoreconcepts?id=blocbuilder), Flutter widget that handles building the widget in response to new states.